 What Time of Day Should I Take Measurements?

+What time you take your measurements also depends on which method you are using.
 The important part of timing your measurements is to make sure you take the measurements at a consistent time of day under consistent circumstances.

 The Jackson-Pollock 3 Point Formula

 You can also use the Jackson-Pollock 3 Point Formula to estimate your body fat percentage.
 This formula uses caliper measurements to get a body fat percentage estimate.